ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 9. Save settings and perform a connection test
 10. Your advertisement blocker is now ready (although I don't know whether you're even going to see any adverts on a 3DS)

+### Nintendo Switch

+1. Turn on your console and open Settings
+2. Scroll down on the menus until you find Internet, click on that when you do
+3. Press Internet Settings
+4. Choose the network you want to change your DNS for
+5. Press Change Settings
+6. Set DNS settings to manual
+7. Set your primary DNS to `094.140.014.014` and your secondary DNS to `094.140.014.014`
+8. Press Save
+9. Perform a connection test if asked and it should work successfully
+10. You're now blocking advertisements on your Switch (albeit YouTube will still show adverts etc)

 ---

 Please, share with your friends if this helped you!
 Thanks!